How to treat bulimia nervosa through different plans and options

 Inpatient programs represent the most intensive form of treatment for bulimia nervosa.
-They can be voluntary or involuntary and are typically only administered in extreme cases, such as when a patient:

 Patients stay in a hospital or treatment facility full-time, where they can be actively monitored by healthcare professionals and have access to medical care 24/7.
 Stays are typically around two weeks or less, and the focus is often on stabilizing a person who may be in immediate need of help.